Skip to main content

 Zdeněk Macháček / Unsplash

-If it isn’t part of a normal molt, you’ll have to investigate a few other factors that could bring about a sudden loss of feathers, which could include both physical and emotional issues.
+If it isn’t part of a normal molt, you’ll have to investigate a few other factors that could bring about a sudden loss of feathers, which may include both physical and emotional issues.
 Look carefully to see if your bird is pulling at their feathers or if the feathers seem to be falling out on their own.
 It seems like the difference shouldn’t mean anything, but it can help you to pinpoint the exact source.

 While pulling usually stems from a behavior problem, don’t rule something else out.
 Mites, for example, cause itching and lead to birds grabbing at their feathers even if nothing else is going on.
 Feathers coming out by themselves can be caused by bacteria and viruses, many of which are very serious.
 It could also be from something more severe, like a kidney problem.